Dr. Hedy Lee Kindler

 About Dr. Hedy Lee Kindler

-Dr. Hedy Lee Kindler works at the University of Chicago, where she serves as Director of the Mesothelioma Program and Medical Director of Gastrointestinal Oncology.
+Dr. Hedy Lee Kindler is a mesothelioma specialist based at the University of Chicago Comprehensive Cancer Center, where she serves as Director of the Mesothelioma Program and Medical Director of Gastrointestinal Oncology.

 She conducts and leads clinical trials and other forms of cancer research to: